tremor-rs/tremor-www/docs/reference/connectors/index.md

         "path": args.file,	# Use the file argument from the arguments specification for the target file path "mode": "truncate"	# Truncate the file, or create a new file when the connector starts },
-    postprocessors = ["lines"]  # Ensure entire JSON documents are one per line ( UNIX-style ) in the serialized file end;
+    postprocessors = ["separate"]  # Ensure entire JSON documents are one per line ( UNIX-style ) in the serialized file end;

 [Codec]: ../codecs/index.md